+Substance Abuse:

-COUN 561.
-Substance Abuse: Prevention & Education
+Prevention & Education

 Design, implementation and evaluation of substance-abuse prevention and education programs will be the focus.
-Policy and value issues that underlie prevention will be covered along with a historical perspective on prevention and policy efforts in the U.S. Students will be exposed to a variety of prevention services and agencies in the regional community and schools.
+Policy and value issues that underlie prevention will be covered along with a historical perspective on prevention and policy efforts in the U. S. Students will be exposed to a variety of successful "exemplary" and "promising" prevention approaches.